 Хірургічне втручання

 Surgery is required immediately for patients with free perforation or when feculent peritonitis is suspected based on clinical examination or imaging.
 Other indications for surgery include severe symptoms that do not respond to nonsurgical treatment within 3 to 5 days and increasing pain, tenderness, and fever.
-About 15 to 20% of people admitted with acute diverticulitis require surgery during that admission (1).
+Approximately 15 to 20% of people admitted with acute diverticulitis require surgery during that admission (3).

 For uncomplicated diverticulitis, surgical resection was previously recommended based on the number of recurrences.
-Currently, the American Society of Colon and Rectal Surgeons (ASCRS) and other practice guidelines recommend a case-by-case evaluation rather than mandatory elective segmental colectomy after a second episode (26; see also the Japan Gastroenterological Association's 2019 guidelines for colonic diverticular bleeding and colonic diverticulitis and the ASCRS' 2020 guidelines for the treatment of left-sided colonic diverticulitis).
+Currently, the American Society of Colon and Rectal Surgeons (ASCRS) and other practice guidelines recommend a case-by-case evaluation rather than mandatory elective segmental colectomy after a second episode (4–8; see also the Japan Gastroenterological Association's 2019 guidelines for colonic diverticular bleeding and colonic diverticulitis).
 Patients for whom recurrent attacks pose a higher risk of death or complications are typically considered candidates for surgery.

 The involved section of the colon is resected.
 The ends can be reanastomosed immediately in healthy patients without perforation, abscess, or significant inflammation.
 Other patients have a temporary colostomy with anastomosis carried out in a subsequent operation after inflammation resolves and their general condition improves.